nilaymodak/dispatchingautomation/README.md

 The goal of this repository is to showcase my work on automating the ticket dispatching activity on an ITSM tool called Assyst.
 The code shared is best viewed with Atom.
 The index html is the main page created for the task.
 The rest of the scripts can be located in their respective folders.
-The Logo, Target emails and Team Name have been changed for security reasons.

 ----